 Graptoveria Fred Ives should be easy to find in nurseries or your favourite garden centre.
-If not online nurseries will almost definitely stock this pretty, large garden succulent
+If not online nurseries will almost definitely stock this pretty, large garden succulent.

-We like Agave Attenuata as it often seems just right for a small to medium sized gardens.
+We like Agave Attenuata as it often seems just right for a small to medium sized gardens and has soft tips, unlike many other Agave.
 Individual heads can grow to about 1m in height and width.
 Pups may need to be removed so the plant does not take over the garden, however this is quite easy to do.

-In our experience these 2 types of Aeoniums are hardy and very pleasing to the eye thanks to their large rosette shaped leaf arrangement and they can grow into a small tree.
+In our experience these two types of Aeoniums are hardy and very pleasing to the eye thanks to their large rosette shaped leaf arrangement and they can grow into a small tree.

 They have the ability to grow to over 1.5m in the right conditions with multiple rosettes.
 These Aeoniums will also withstand the full blast of the sun, part shade or full shade.
 The best results are achieved in a sunny position as the rosettes will grow pretty and compact.

 This may however not be the best plant in the garden if you have small kids that like to play with plants or plant eating pets as Euphorbias have poisonous sap in their stems and leaves that can irritate the skin and are dangerous if eaten.

 Many Aloes grow into large plants and have a sculptural look that will add texture to your garden.
 They are also very hardy once established in the garden and often have strinking flowers on tall stems.